Indonesia–Taiwan relations

 Indonesia–Taiwan relations are foreign relations between Indonesia and Taiwan.
-Currently, Indonesia does not officially recognize Republic of China (Taiwan) as it adopted One-China Policy; officially recognizing only the People’s Republic of China since 1950.
-Despite geopolitical constraints, the relations between two countries remain flourished over times, the opportunities for widening and deepening the relations have grown.
+Currently, Indonesia does not officially recognize the Republic of China (Taiwan) as it adopted the One-China Policy; officially recognizing the People’s Republic of China only since 1950.
+Despite geopolitical constraints, the relationship between the two countries remain flourished over time, with growing opportunities for widening and deepening ties.

 History

-Ethnically and linguistically indigenous peoples of Taiwan and native Indonesians are related, as both belong to Austronesian ancestry.
-The "out of Taiwan theory", suggests that the Austronesian-speaking people — the ancestors of Indonesians — came from Taiwan during the "Austronesian Expansion" which began 4,000–5,000 years ago.
+Ethnically and linguistically indigenous peoples of Taiwan and native Indonesians are related, as both are of Austronesian ancestry.
+The "out of Taiwan theory" suggests that the Austronesian-speaking people — the ancestors of Indonesians — came from Taiwan during the "Austronesian Expansion" which began 4,000–5,000 years ago.
 Nevertheless, the question of origin and ancestry of present-day Austronesian-speaking populations remains controversial.

-Prior to the Independence of Indonesia, during Dutch East Indies era in early 20th century, Republic of China has reached out to people of the Indies, especially towards Overseas Chinese.
+Prior to the Independence of Indonesia, during Dutch East Indies era in early 20th century, the Republic of China has reached out to people of the Indies, especially towards Overseas Chinese.
 Back in 1900, the socio-religious organization Tiong Hoa Hwe Koan (中華 會館), also known as the Chinese Association, was founded in the East Indies.
 Their goal was to urge ethnic Chinese in the Indies to support the revolutionary movement in mainland China.
 The 1912 founding of the Republic of China coincided with a growing Chinese-nationalist movement within the Indies.
 At that time, many Chinese Indonesians had dual citizenship and remained loyal to the Republic of China.

-After Indonesia proclaimed its independence in 1945 and won recognition in 1949, Indonesia briefly recognized the Republic of China between period 1949 to 1950.
-However, after the defeat of Republic of China Armed Forces to People's Liberation Army, and its retreat to Taiwan, a former Japanese colony, in 1950 Indonesia shifted its official recognition to People's Republic of China and opted for One-China policy.
+After Indonesia proclaimed its independence in 1945 and won recognition in 1949, Indonesia briefly recognized the Republic of China between 1949 and 1950.
+However, after the defeat of the Republic of China Armed Forces to the People's Liberation Army and its retreat to Taiwan, a former Japanese colony, Indonesia shifted its official recognition to People's Republic of China and opted for the One-China policy.

-In 1965, after a political turmoil in Indonesia that led to the fall of Sukarno and the rise of Suharto, the relations between Indonesia and Communist China worsened as the two nations severed diplomatic relations.
+In 1965, after a political turmoil in Indonesia that led to the fall of Sukarno and the rise of Suharto, the relationship between Indonesia and Communist China worsened as the two nations severed diplomatic relations.
 However Indonesia did not re-establish diplomatic relations with Republic of China, despite sharing anti-communist sentiments at that time.
 Nevertheless, Indonesia and Taiwan enjoy close relations since the late 1960s.

-Indonesia has established an Indonesian Economic and Trade Office in Taipei since 1970, while Taiwan reciprocated by establishing Taipei Economic and Trade Office (TETO) in Jakarta since 1971.
+Indonesia has established an Indonesian Economic and Trade Office in Taipei since 1970, while Taiwan reciprocated by establishing the Taipei Economic and Trade Office (TETO) in Jakarta since 1971.
 In October 2015, the Ministry of Foreign Affairs announced the planned opening of the second TETO in Surabaya, East Java.
 The office was officially opened on 18 December 2015 and started its operation on 21 December 2015.